earthly/website/blog/_posts/2023-08-07-understanding-monorepos.md

 - Consistency in sharing tools and libraries
 - Streamlined continuous integration and automation

-# Understanding Monorepos and High-Performance Build Systems
+## Understanding Monorepos and High-Performance Build Systems

 Thanks to its growing popularity and game-changing nature, Monorepos are more than just a buzzword these days.
 However, as the codebase grows in size and complexity, it becomes increasingly difficult to scale a monorepo.
 Big tech companies like [Google have been using Monorepos](https://research.google/pubs/pub45424/) for a long time, but they have their own in-house version control system and a build tool called [Bazel](https://bazel.build/) (internally called Blaze) to help them easily scale their monorepo.

 However, building an in-house version control system and build tools is not feasible for teams of all sizes.
 As their monorepos start to scale in size and complexity, they tend to present many problems.
 Build times can start to skyrocket and the developer experience can become unwieldy.
-This is why it’s imperative to understand where monorepos are helpful and how you can leverage high-performance build systems and make it easy to scale your monorepo while keeping its performance intact.
+This is why it's imperative to understand where monorepos are helpful and how you can leverage high-performance build systems and make it easy to scale your monorepo while keeping its performance intact.

 So in this blog post, we'll explore the benefits of monorepos and discuss high-performance build systems like Nx and Turborepo.

-## Monorepos in a nutshell
+## Monorepos in a Nutshell

 First, let's understand what Monorepos are.
 Monorepo is an architecture that governs how different applications are treated as a single project to streamline the development, testing and deployment of these applications.